c7rishi/c7rishi.github.io/_pages/publication.md

 ### Statistics in Medical Product Safety/Pharmacovigilance

 * **Chakraborty, S.**, Liu, A., Ball, R., and Markatou, M. (2022).
-On the Use of the Likelihood Ratio Test Methodology in Pharmacovigilance. *To appear in Statistics in Medicine.*
+On the Use of the Likelihood Ratio Test Methodology in Pharmacovigilance. *Statistics in Medicine.* Online ahead of print.
+[Link.](https://doi.org/10.1002/sim.9575)

 ### Markov Chain Monte Carlo Theory